Evidence-Decision-Feedback: Theory-Driven Adaptive Scaffolding for LLM Agents: Evaluation

 To address RQ2, we examined the relationship between students' response \emph{success rates}---defined as the proportion of instances students correctly explained their code via a \texttt{DEMONSTRATES\_UNDERSTANDING} dialogue state immediately following a \texttt{PROBE\_UNDERSTANDING} dialogue policy---and students' task mastery deciles.
-Deciles provide a finer-grained analysis of how students' verbally demonstrated understanding varies across incremental levels of task mastery in C2STEM to assess alignment between the two.
+Deciles provide a finer-grained analysis of how students' verbally-demonstrated understanding varies across incremental levels of task mastery to assess alignment between the two.
 Data were normalized by averaging response success rate percentages for each dyad to mitigate interaction frequency bias.
-We again used Spearman's $\rho$ due to the ordinal nature of the mastery deciles.
+We again used Spearman's $\rho$ due to the ordinality of deciles.

-Figure~\ref{fig:rqs_2_3}a shows the success rate\footnote{Success rate for mastery $>0.7$ was not calculated due to a lack of PROBE\_UNDER-\\STANDING policies: Copa chose to not probe knowledge once mastery was sufficient, as students stopped asking for direct answers and demonstrating misconceptions.} increases significantly as mastery increases ($\rho = 0.40$, $p = 0.014$), suggesting students are not merely ``gaming the system'': mastery gains are accompanied by an improved ability to verbally reason about their code and respond correctly to Copa, i.e., C2STEM progress is meaningfully aligned with conceptual understanding rather than superficial task optimization.
+Figure~\ref{fig:rqs_2_3}a shows the success rate increased significantly as mastery increased ($\rho = 0.40$), suggesting students were not merely ``gaming the system'': mastery gains were accompanied by an improved ability to verbally reason about their code and respond correctly to Copa, i.e., C2STEM progress was meaningfully aligned with conceptual understanding rather than superficial task optimization.
+Pursuant to Social Constructivism, articulating reasoning through dialogue reflects learners' active knowledge construction through interaction.
+Together, these findings demonstrate that \textbf{students' verbalized conceptual understanding aligned with their C2STEM task mastery}.

-Students' environment actions advanced their model rather than deteriorated it, at approximately a 3:1 ratio, following agent interactions.
-The \texttt{DEMONSTRATES\_UNDERSTANDING} dialogue state also showed a significant percentage increase as mastery improved ($\rho = 0.34$, $p = 0.030$), evidencing students' increasing ability to articulate their reasoning as their problem-solving progressed.
-From a social constructivist perspective, articulating reasoning through dialogue reflects learners' active construction of knowledge via interaction.
-Together, these findings demonstrate that \textbf{students' verbalization of their conceptual understanding aligned with their C2STEM task mastery}.